Religion and American Politics: A Historic Perspective

 They did not identify or support any organized political group or party.
 They did not endorse political candidates.
 But for the last 40 years, the Republican Party has made conservative Christians and their organizations an important part of their political base.
 Republican elected officials and candidates appear at religious conferences.
 Religious leaders and denominations take political positions aligned with the right wing of the Republican party.

 What will happen after Trump?
 The cooperation between some organized religious groups and religious leaders and the Republican party will probably continue.
-Another possibility is that the Republican Party might evolve into an American version of the Christian Democratic parties of Europe.
+The legal barrier between the separation of church and state will continue to be challenged.
+Far-right politicians will continue to be speakers at national religious conventions.

 INTERNATIONAL IMPLICATIONS